 Another alternative is gleaning, see the Falling Fruit website, below.

-Where to look: Read more about Freeganism at Jamie’s site, Great Big Scary World, or check out the website for free food opportunities in your area.
+Where to look: Read more about Freeganism at Jamie’s site, Great Big Scary World, or check out this website for free food opportunities in your area.
 For the Falling Fruit world map, look here https://fallingfruit.org/.
 Is free travel starting to sound possible ?